yera111/asbolsyn2/memory-bank/architecture.md

      - Available quantity
      - Pickup time window
      - Pickup location address
+   - System provides portion selection buttons (1-5, limited by available quantity)
+   - User selects desired number of portions
+   - System calculates and displays total price based on selected portions
-   - System provides a "Buy" button using Telegram's inline keyboard
+   - System provides a "Buy" button for final purchase confirmation
    - When user clicks the "Buy" button, system registers the action and shows a placeholder message (payment integration will be implemented in Phase 4)

 4. **Future Features**